SemilogoDan/warehouse-monitoring-dashboard/README.md

 ###  Run the application :
 python warehouse_dashboard.py

-### Access the dashboard :
-Open your web browser and navigate to http://127.0.0.1:8050/

 ##  Online Deployment
 The dashboard is also deployed and accessible online via Live Demo .